arron21/spiritandground-hugo/content/poetry/lances.md

 title = "Lances"

 +++
-I can see your whole life stretched out in front of me—
+I  see your whole life stretched out in front of me—

-A wide, empty road.
+A wide, empty road;

 Light glimmers,

-Skips rock to rock.
+Skips rock to rock

 \-

+The sun, golden

-The sun, golden, as she tries to hide herself beneath the horizon;
+as she reaches to hide herself beneath the horizon;

 “Don’t go,”

-I yearn.
+I yearn;

 But the clock beckons,